seng438-winter-2022/seng438-a5-Hahkobeh/Assignment5-ReportTemplate.md

 The RDC for the halved MTTF has a much shallower slope and reaches the acceptable region in less normalised time units.
 The RDC plot for the double MTTF has a steeper slope and therefore reaches the reject region sooner and so it fails.

 # Advantages/Disadvantages of RDC <br />
-Advantages:<br />
-  -Versatile<br />
-  -Time efficient<br />
-  -Experimentation with different values and what-if's is possible<br />
-Disadvantages:<br />
-  -Cannot find specific values for reliability<br />
+The main advantages of RDC are the versitility and effiency.
+RDC is excels in both cost and time effectiveness when analyzing system reliability.
+Using RDC is also advantageous because it allows experimentation with different confidence level values and "what-if" scenarios. <br />
-  -Only able to show whether or not SUT is in the acceptable bounds<br />
+The main disadvantage of using RDC is the innability to determine specific values pertaining to reliability.
+The RDC is only useful for indicating whether or not the SUT is in the acceptable range.

 # Comparison of Results